Wednesday, November 27News and updates from Kashmir

 K. Warikoo, in Religion and Security in South Asia, writes that Jamaat-e-Islami had no significant presence in the state’s political spectrum.
 Instead, it used mosques in remote villages and Muslim-populated regions to build a “political vote bank.”

-In 1971, Jamaat contested the parliamentary elections, despite the ongoing Plebiscite movement in Kashmir and the National Conference’s boycott, which called the electoral process “illegitimate.”
-Jamaat-e-Islami nominated candidates for the four Muslim-majority seats.
+In 1971, Jamaat contested the parliamentary elections amid the Plebiscite movement in Kashmir and Sheikh Abdullah’s poll boycott, which called the electoral process “illegitimate.”

 Journalist and Janata Party member Shameem Ahmed Shameem writes that he pleaded the case of Qari Saifuddin, one of Jamaat’s candidates, requesting the court to approve his nomination papers as he had sworn allegiance to the Indian Constitution.
 However, Bakshi Sahib’s lawyers denied this.